narendersaini32/simons/README.md

         'linear-gradient(to top, #00c6fb 0%, #005bea 100',
         'linear-gradient(15deg, #13547a 0%, #80d0c7 100%)'
     ];
-    var color = letters[Math.floor(Math.random() * letters.length)];
+    //returns a random color from the letters object using their index. var color = letters[Math.floor(Math.random() * letters.length)];
     return color;
 }

-// Using the getRandomColor index its change the background colors.

-function changeColor() {
+// Using the getRandomColor index its change the background colors. function changeColor() {
     change.style.background = getRandomColor();
 }